chitter99/project-m183-websafety/README.md

 - [ ] Editing Event via URL should be prevented via Access Sheme

+- [ ] Ajax calls should be encapsulated in a private JS modul

 # Optional Todo's

 - [ ] Change ID logic so that it's not incremental (Hash or UUID)